Monthly Archives: April 2011

 Here’s another refreshing combination for a green smoothie, with the added cleansing benefit of cucumber.

-This double-coconutty smoothie, with the addition of spinach and pineapple, is superbly refreshing.
+This double-coconutty smoothie, with the addition of pineapple, green apple, and leafy greens, is superbly refreshing.